The one question you need to ask to manage your remote workers effectively

 My company is small, and most of us normally work together in a small office in an equally small downtown.
 We are a wonderfully tight-knit team.

 Naturally, the pandemic has made working together in confined, erm, cozy spaces impossible, and we’ve had to improvise.
 Lunch on Tuesdays is now reserved for a weekly show-and-tell video call.
 We’ve met one another’s children, partners, and chickens.
-Birdtrude was a crow favorite.
+Birdtrude was a crowd favorite.

 The mental break is fun, but a 30-minute virtual meetup doesn’t replace what we had in the office, and I don’t just mean the chatter and familiarity of people who see one another every day.
 As we’ve come to learn, there’s a difference between seeing that your coworkers are in one piece onscreen and knowing how they’re coping in real life.
 It’s all too easy for the veneer we see on platforms like Instagram to carry over to Zoom calls and Google Hangouts.